archanajl/movies/ReadME.md

 Test all the APIs through Postman.
 Create a collection in the Postman.

+- Step Seven:

-Deployment to AWS using dockers
+Deployment to AWS using EC2 instances.
+Run the application locally through Docker.

+- Step Eight:

+Used Twilio API to send sms and email to the registered users.

 ### <ins> To improve </ins>

 - Include a favorite module so that the users can save their favourite movies.

-- Use Twilio API to send sms/email

 - Authentication to the users